 13. Even in laughter, a heart may be in pain, but after that gladness is grief.

 14. A backslidden heart is filled with its own ways, and a good man, with his.

 15. He who is simple-minded believes everything, but a prudent man considers his way.

 16. A wise man fears and turns from evil, but a fool is arrogant and confident.

-17. He who is quick to anger does foolishly, and a man with wicked schemes will be hated.
+17. He who is quick to anger acts foolishly, and a man with wicked schemes will be hated.

 18. Simple-minded men inherit folly, but prudent men will be crowned with knowledge.

-19. Evil men bow before good men, and the wicked at the gates of the righteous.
+19. Evil men will bow before good men; yea, the wicked, at the gates of a righteous man.

 20. A poor man is hated even by his neighbor, but a rich man has many friends.